xinhe2205/HPC/docs/Documentation/Applications/chemicalKinetics.md

 $ module load ansys/2025R1
 $ run_rdworkbench.sh
 ```
-For resourse intensive operations, please run Chemkin through a dedicated compute node.
+For resource intensive operations, please run Chemkin through a dedicated compute node.
 The steps are as follows:

 1. Open a terminal in a FastX session and ask for an [allocation](../Slurm/interactive_jobs.md).
 For example,
 ```